williamjiang26/williamjiang26/README.md

 ---

 ###  I’m currently working on:
-- **STOREFRONT** - Enables small businesses to launch online stores with zero coding experience
-- **Operations Dashboard** - Super app for owners to easily manage their small businesses. (from payments, inventory to customer orders)
+- **ERP for SMBs** - A dashboard for business owners to manage their inventory, customer orders and customer info.

 ###  I’m currently learning:
+-
 - Machine Learning and Robotics
 - Scalable distributed applications

----

-### ⚡ Hobbies:
-- Basketball
-- Skiing
-- Cooking

-<br> <br>